linuxthor/procsplice/README.md

 ## Motivation

 I wrote this tool to use in some scripts.
-Some of the actions that can be performed only make sense on a stopped process (SIGSTOP/SIGCONT etc) and will cause terrible things to happen otherwise.
+Some of the actions that can be performed only make sense on a stopped process (SIGSTOP/SIGCONT etc) and may cause terrible things to happen otherwise!
 This tool isn't magic - memory permissions must allow you to perform write actions etc (for a hacky way to update memory permissions in another process (x86_64 only) see tools directory)

 ## Stack Dumping